-Whether you keep installing several programs and apps or update your Windows PC regularly, all these activities create temporary files to ensure better experience.
+As you continue to install new apps, programs, and updates on your Windows 11 PC, all these activities create temporary files.
 Over time, these temporary files can consume a large chunk of your storage space and slow things down.
 Fortunately, Windows 11 lets you delete these temporary files in a few different ways.

 1. Clear Temporary Files Using the Settings App

 The Settings app on Windows gives you a complete breakdown of different temporary files stored on your PC.
-It lets you view the different temporary files and delete the unwanted ones.
-Heres how you can do it.
+It lets you view different temporary files and delete unwanted ones.

-Step 1: Right-click on the Start menu or press the Windows key + X to open the Quick Links menu and select Settings from the list.
+Step 1: Right-click on the Start icon or press the Windows key + X to open the Power User menu and select Settings from the list.

-Step 2: In the System section, click on Storage on your right.
+Step 2: In the System tab, click on Storage on your right.

 Step 3: Click on Temporary files.

-Step 4: Windows will present you with a list of file types along with the amount of storage occupied.
+Step 4: Windows will present you with a list of different temporary files along with the amount of storage occupied.

-This list also includes files you’ve downloaded from the internet and saved in the Downloads folder.
+Note: This list also includes files you’ve downloaded from the internet.
 If you want to keep those files, make sure you uncheck Downloads.

-Step 6: Finally, click on the Remove files button.
+Step 6: Finally, click the Remove files button.

 2. Clear Temporary Files With Disk Cleanup